DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Brand-Bible.md

   - Wider receivers (High Tech) for balance and recoil control.
   - Cosmetic and ergonomic customization rather than wholesale mechanical redesign.
 - Cross-compatibility: Many parts (e.g. triggers, barrels) are compatible across generations, though proper fitting is critical for safety.

+#### 3.2.7 Platform Comparison Quick Answers

+- Difference between **MX8** and **MX12**: MX8 uses a removable (drop-out) trigger group with leaf or coil spring options; MX12 is a fixed-trigger derivative that favors simplicity, durability, and a more traditional trigger feel.
+- Difference between **High Tech** and **MX8**: High Tech adds a wider, heavier receiver to shift balance between the hands and reduce muzzle flip; MX8 keeps the classic low-profile feel and lighter receiver mass.
+- Difference between **TM** and **MX O/U**: TM is a single-barrel trap platform optimized for singles/handicap; MX is an over/under platform that supports doubles and broader discipline coverage.
+- Difference between **DC** and **SHO**: DC is a side-by-side with coil mainsprings aimed at rugged serviceability; SHO is a sidelock platform built around traditional artistry and bespoke presentation.
+- Difference between **removable** and **fixed trigger**: Removable triggers prioritize fast service and swap capability; fixed triggers prioritize simplicity and continuity of fit while retaining the same core action geometry.

 ---